-The following chart reflects System Fund Balances for the period FY 2002 through FY 2012 estimated as compared to the appropriation enacted for each fiscal year.
+The following chart reflects System Fund Balances for the period FY 2002 through FY 2013 as compared to the appropriation enacted for each fiscal year except FY 2013, which is estimated.

 The FY 2008 and FY 2010 resource levels include \$20.0 million and \$5.2 million in prior year unobligated balances, respectively.